sciZer0/newdiscoveries/a/README.md

 The Joule, in its turn, is the absolutely wrong unit of measure for Work and Energy.

-As said above, even this error alone destroys the entire concept of science of understanding the Universe.
+As said above, even this fundamental error alone destroys the entire concept of science of understanding the Universe.

 <i>The error is explained in detail below in this article.</i>